Gu Mu: People's Republic of China

 After the founding of the People's Republic in 1949, Gu became the Party Secretary and Mayor of Jinan, the capital of Shandong, as well as Political Commissar of the Jinan Military Region.
 In February 1952 he was named Deputy Party Secretary and propaganda chief of Shanghai.

 In 1954, Gu was transferred to Beijing as Deputy Head of the State Construction Commission.

+During his service as Vice Director of the Economic Commission, Gu was assigned in 1964 to lead the Third Front Construction Support and Examination Small Group.
+This small group was tasked with providing resources for the Third Front campaign to develop basic industry and national defense industry in China's rugged interior in an effort to prepare for potential United States or Soviet invasion.

 In 1965 he became Director of the State Construction Commission.

 During the Cultural Revolution, Gu rose to be deputy to Li Xiannian and Yu Qiuli in the economic planning unit of the State Council.
-Later, he was removed from his positions and suffered political persecution like many other leaders.
+Gu was a part of the February Countercurrent of 1967, in which a group of military leaders criticized the Cultural Revolution, contending that it had disrupted society and threatened the leadership of the Party.
+Gu was later removed from his positions and suffered political persecution like many other leaders.

 He returned to work in 1973 as head of the State Development and Planning Commission.
 In 1975, he was appointed a Vice-Premier under Zhou Enlai, and led the State Construction Commission and the Import and Export Commission of the State Council.